 Security Best Practices for C++

-This article contains information about security tools and practices.
-Using them does not make applications immune from attack, but it makes successful attacks less likely.
+This topic contains information about recommended security tools and practices.
+Using these resources and tools does not make applications immune from attack, but it makes successful attacks less likely.

 Visual C++ Security Features

-These security features are built into the Visual C++ compiler and linker:
+This section discusses security features that are built into the Visual C++ compiler and linker.

 /GS (Buffer Security Check)

-Instructs the compiler to insert overrun detection code into functions that are at risk of being exploited.
+This compiler option instructs the compiler to insert overrun detection code into functions that are at risk of being exploited.
 When an overrun is detected, execution is stopped.
-By default, this option is on.
+By default this option is on.

 /SAFESEH (Image has Safe Exception Handlers)

-Instructs the linker to include in the output image a table that contains the address of each exception handler.
-At run time, the operating system uses this table to make sure that only legitimate exception handlers are executed.
-This helps prevent the execution of exception handlers that are introduced by a malicious attack at run time.
-By default, this option is off.
+This linker option instructs the linker to include into the output image, a table that contains the address of each exception handler.
+At runtime, the operating system uses this table to make sure that only legitimate exception handlers are executed.
+This helps prevent the execution of exception handlers introduced by a runtime malicious attack.
+By default this option is disabled.

 This compiler option activates code analysis that reports potential security issues such as buffer overrun, un-initialized memory, null pointer dereferencing, and memory leaks.
-By default, this option is off.
-For more information, see Code Analysis for C/C++ Overview.
+By default this option is disabled.
+See Code Analysis for C/C++ Overview for more information.

 Code Analysis for Managed Code

-Code Analysis for Managed Code, also known as FxCop, checks assemblies for conformance to the.NET Framework design guidelines.
-FxCop analyzes the code and metadata in each assembly to check for defects in the following areas:
+Code Analysis for Managed Code, also known as FxCop, is a tool which checks assemblies for conformance to the Microsoft .NET Framework Design Guidelines.
+FxCop analyzes the code and metadata within each assembly to check for defects in the following areas:

 Windows Application Verifier

-The Application Verifier (AppVerifier) can help you identify potential application compatibility, stability, and security issues.
+Available as part of the Application Compatibility Toolkit, the Application Verifier (AppVerifier) is a tool that can help developers identify potential application compatibility, stability, and security issues.

-The AppVerifier monitors how an application uses the operating system.
-It watches the file system, registry, memory, and APIs while the application is running, and recommends source-code fixes for issues that it uncovers.
+The AppVerifier works by monitoring an application's use of the operating system, including the file system, registry, memory, and APIs, while the application is running.
+The tool provides guidance for source-code level fixes of the issues it uncovers.

-Test for potential application compatibility errors that are caused by common programming mistakes.
+Test for potential application compatibility errors caused by common programming mistakes.

 Examine an application for memory-related issues.